 Tell me about a big mistake you made, how you dealt with it, and what you learned from the experience.

-Prepare an answer of a mistake, that did not affect your job performance or would cause the hiring manager to have concerns about your ability to perform the job you are interviewing for.
+Prepare an answer of a mistake that you made or something that you work on, that did not affect your overall job performance.
+You do not want to give the hiring manager a reason to have concerns about your ability to perform the job you are interviewing for.

 Why do you want this job?